 - Atypical Mycobacteria

-- Incidence: MOTT are being detected more frequently:
+- Incidence: MOTT is being detected more frequently:

 - better identification techniques